Geodesic Models with Convexity Shape Prior: Finding Simple Closed Convex Curves

-We have introduced in \cref{sec_ConvexityTheorem} three metrics $\kF$, on the state space $\bM = \Omega\times \bS^1$ of positions and orientations, featuring both a convexity shape prior and a curvature regularization.
-In this section, we address the problem of tracking orientation-lifted geodesics $\cG:=(\mathscr{C},\eta)$, with respect to the chosen metric $\kF$, whose physical projection $\mathscr{C} \in C^2([0,1],\Omega)$ on the physical space $\Omega$ is simple closed and convex.
-Moreover, we introduce an additional constraint ensuring that the planar curve $\mathscr{C}$ encloses a given point in $\Omega$, so as to accommodate practical segmentation tasks.

-Toward that purpose, we define a reduced domain $\tilde\bM$, by removing an appropriate region which acts as a wall, and choose a specific start and endpoint $\fp$, see \cref{subsec_ExtendCG}.
-The work presented in this paper is a variant of the circular geodesic model~\cite{appleton2005globally}.
-It combines constraints on the physical projection $\mathscr{C}$ and the angular component $\eta$ of the curve, so as to control the total curvature and eliminate curves whose physical projection has \emph{self-intersections}.
+We have introduced in \cref{sec_ConvexityTheorem} three convexity-constrained geodesic metrics $\kF$, on the state space $\bM = \Omega\times \bS^1$ of physical positions and orientations, featuring both a convexity shape prior and a curvature regularization.
+In this section, we address the problem of tracking orientation-lifted geodesic paths $\cG:=(\mathscr{C},\eta)$, with respect to the chosen metric $\kF$, whose physical projections $\mathscr{C} \in C^2([0,1],\Omega)$ on the physical space $\Omega$ are simple closed and convex.
+Moreover, we introduce an additional constraint to ensure that the planar curves $\mathscr{C}$ enclose a given point in $\Omega$, so as to accommodate various practical segmentation tasks.
+Toward that purpose, we define a reduced domain $\tilde\bM$, by removing an appropriate region which acts as a wall, and choose a specific source and endpoint $\fp$, see~\cref{subsec_ExtendCG}.
+The work presented in this paper can be regarded as a variant of the circular geodesic model~\cite{appleton2005globally}.
+It combines constraints on the physical projections and the angular components of the orientation-lifted curves, so as to control the associated total curvature and to eliminate curves whose physical projections have \emph{self-intersections}.